 History of Fosterfields

 In 1881, Charles Foster a wealthy commodities broker from Brooklyn, N.Y. bought this 88 acre property including The Willows, a Gothic Revival mansion built in 1854 from the widow of Joseph Warren Revere.
-Beginning in 1878, Charles Foster rented this property and house, enabling his to get out of New York City.
-An stifling hot environment at that time of garbage, pollution and infectious disease.

 Charles Foster moved into the Willows in 1881 with his 4 year old daughter, Caroline.
 His wife Emma Thompson Foster died the year before of tuberculosis.
 Two sons also past away when they were 2 ½ ans 3 years old.
 Mrs. Foster’s sister, Caroline Thompson, “Aunt Carrie” moved into the house to help raise Caroline